-In the event a significant emergency or dangerous situation is reported, the University has put in place a procedure for 1) confirming significant emergencies or dangerous situation; 2) determining the appropriate community to notify and the content of the notification; and 3) initiating the notification system.
+In the event a significant emergency or dangerous situation is reported, the University has put in place a procedure for:

+1. confirming significant emergencies or dangerous situation.

+- 2. determining the appropriate community to notify and the content of the notification; and - 3. initiating the notification system.

-The primary sources of communication for emergency situations is:
+The Primary Sources of Communication for emergency situations are: